gmazovec/flow-typer/README.md

 - Find ways to create generic `tupleOf` and `unionOf` validators with variable cardinality.

-- Use `literalOf` and `tupleOf` without explicit Flow type annotations.
-Literal and tuple types can not be inferred by Flow.
+- Use `literalOf` and `tupleOf` without explicit _Flow_ type annotations.
+Literal and tuple types can not be inferred by _Flow_.
 This could be solved with new Flow utility types `$Literal` and `$Tuple`.